Romanian-Solana-Developer-Program-C3/GreenGait/README.md

 **Robert Panța**

-MSc Student in Cybersecurity @ Technical University of Cluj-Napoca
+MSc Student in Cybersecurity at Technical University of Cluj-Napoca

 * 📧 [LinkedIn](https://www.linkedin.com/in/robert-panta/)
 * 🌐 [GitHub](https://github.com/RobCyberLab)